network overlays

 Issues with Spanning Tree: Vendors’ responses.

-A Spanning Tree allows only one path to be active between any two nodes and blocks the rest, which is unsuitable for low-latency data centers and cloud environments.
-Every vendor addressing the data center market proposes augmenting or replacing Spanning Tree with a link-state protocol.
+A Spanning Tree allows only one path to be active between any two nodes and blocks the rest, making it unsuitable for low-latency data centers and cloud environments.
+Every vendor addressing the data center market proposes augmenting or replacing a Spanning Tree with a link-state protocol.

 For example, Brocade uses TRILL in the data plane, while the control plane is based on Fabric Shortest Path First, an ANSI standard used by all Fibre Channel SAN fabrics as the link-state routing protocol.